jhomlala/catcher/README.md

-handleSilentError - should handle silent errors reported, see FlutterErrorDetails.silent for more details screenshotsPath - path where screenshots will be saved excludedParameters - parameters which will be excluded from report
+handleSilentError - should handle silent errors reported, see FlutterErrorDetails.silent for more details screenshotsPath - path where screenshots will be saved excludedParameters - parameters which will be excluded from report filterFunction - function used to filter errors which shouldn't be handled

 ### Report catched exception